DaneEvans/Flamingo-Firmware/README.md

 - Main: Houses the readmes, and github CI actions.
 - meshtastic_master: Shadows the Meshtastic/firmware:master branch - kept in sync by CI.
 - meshtastic_develop: Shadows the Meshtastic/firmware:develop branch - kept in sync by CI.
-- flamingo_patch: This is the branch that contains all of the flamingo changes.
+- flamingo: This is the branch that contains all of the flamingo changes.
 This is what changes to the flamingo firmware should be based off, and merged back to.
 - flamingo_updated: This applies the flamingo patch to meshtastic_master
 - flamingo_updated_dev: This applies the flamingo patch to meshtastic_develop